ovh/docs/pages/web/hosting/diagnostic_hack_website_closed/guide.en-ca.md

 This provides you with full visibility of your service and sites’ activities.
 The goal is to analyse what happened when the deactivation of your hosting took place.

-To view your hosting activity and logs, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, and open the `Web`{.action} section.
+To view your hosting activity and logs, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, and open the `Web`{.action} section.
 Click `Web Hosting`{.action} in the services bar on the left-hand side, then choose the Web Hosting plan concerned.
 There are two options here, depending on the specific information you want to collect.

 - **View your hosting activity**

 You can view your service’s activity, broken down by days, weeks or months.
-This way, you can see if any unusual activity has taken place, and take action before OVH detects it and disables your hosting.
+This way, you can see if any unusual activity has taken place, and take action before OVHcloud detects it and disables your hosting.

 To access to it, go to the `General Information`{.action} tab, then scroll down the page to the `Hosting Activity` section.